nlcpy.fft.fft

 - nlcpy.fft.fft(a, n=None, axis=- 1, norm=None)[source]

-This function computes the one-dimensional n-point discrete fourier transform (DFT) with the efficient fast fourier transform (FFT) algorithm.
+- Computes the one-dimensional discrete fourier transform. - This function computes the one-dimensional n-point discrete fourier transform (DFT) with the efficient fast fourier transform (FFT) algorithm. - Parameters

 - aarray_like